American Accounting Association/J. Michael and Mary Anne Cook/Deloitte Foundation Prize

 “My goal is to equip my students with the professional accounting knowledge,

-in their successful career journey to add value in an ever changing and
+successful career journey to add value in an ever changing and challenging

 My instructional brand is to mentor students in how to invest in their own

-developing into the whole person of their aspirations.
-My courses integrate
+life-long habits of developing into the whole person of their aspirations.

-professionals provide important value to society, organizations, capital
+provide important value to society, organizations, capital markets, and

 communities.”